uoe-eng/tabularasa/README.md

 * _page_ - Pagination event.
 Event passes an object containing `offset` and `limit` values.
 Useful for dynamic data fetching/updating from an API.
 * _reload_ - Page reload event.
 User has pressed the reload button, or part of the UI is requesting a refresh.
-* _row-select_ - A row has ben selected.
+* _rowSelect_ - A row has ben selected.
 Event passes selected row's data object.

 _Note_ - these may be prefixed with `name:` if set.